Ariel view of Queenstown on the South Island in New Zealand

 In Queenstown, we stayed at the Copthorne Lakefront Hotel.
 Our lakeview room was comfortable and the view gorgeous.
 Also, the walk to Queenstown was just long enough to help mitigate the effects of Queenstown’s great restaurants.

-Have you visited Queenstown and/or Te Anau and Milford Sound?
-Share your recommendations and experiences in the Comments below.
+Have you visited New Zealand?
+Share your suggestions for other Artsy Travelers in the Comments below.

 Would you like to save this post?